brevzin/cpp_proposals/3294_code_injection/code-injection.md

 The `argument_list` is simply building up the token sequence `[: p0 :], [: p1 :], [: p2 :], ..., [: pN :]` for each parameter (except forwarded).
 There is no name lookup going on, no checking of fragment correctness.
 Just building up the right tokens.

-Once we have those tokens, we can concatenate this token sequence using the same `$()` quoting operator that we've used for other problems and we're done.
+Once we have those tokens, we can concatenate this token sequence using the same `$eval()` quoting operator that we've used for other problems and we're done.
 Token sequences are just a sequence of tokens - so we simply need to be able to produce that sequence.

 Note that we didn't actually have to implement it using a separate `argument_list` local variable - we could've concatenated the entire token sequence piecewise.
 But this structure allows factoring out parameter-forwarding into its own function: